 |

-Polish Air Force fighting in exile in a number of theatres of war, not based in Russia.
+Polish Air Force fighting in exile in several theatres of war, not based in Russia.

 |